renesas/ble-sdk10-da1470x-examples/features/dlg_reset_info/README.md

 ## HW & SW Configurations

 - **Hardware Configurations**
-  - This example runs on a DA1469x Bluetooth Smart SoC.
+  - This example runs on a DA1470x Bluetooth Smart SoC.
-  - A DA1469x Pro Development Kit or USB kit is needed for this example (KEY1_PORT and KEY1_PIN should be modified for USB Kit functionality).
+  - A DA1470x Pro Development Kit or USB kit is needed for this example (KEY1_PORT and KEY1_PIN should be modified for USB Kit functionality).
 - **Software Configurations**
-  - Download the latest SDK version for the DA1469x family of devices (10.0.10.x)
+  - Download the latest SDK version for the DA1470x family of devices (10.2.4.x or newer)
   - **SEGGER's J-Link** tools should be downloaded and installed.

 ## SDK Modifications